SWI-Prolog/plweb-www/FAQ/BindEditor.md

 On systems using XPCE you can achieve the same from the SWI-Prolog help window opened with the =|?- help.|= command.

-For non-windows users, see PlInitialisation.txt for how Prolog locates its customisation files.
+For non-windows users, see PlInitialisation.md for how Prolog locates its customisation files.